andre-st/dotfiles/README.md

     - Pixel: [Gimp](https://github.com/GNOME/gimp)
     - ASCII/ANSI art: [New Draw](https://github.com/andre-st/newdraw)
 - **Video-Editing / Streaming:**
-    - FFmpeg suite
+    - FFmpeg suite (on a single-board computer to get a camera-stream on YouTube)
 - **3D / CAD:**
 	- [OpenSCAD](https://github.com/openscad/openscad)
 	- [FreeCAD](https://github.com/FreeCAD)
-        - played with Assembly4 + Fasteners + gmsh for finite element analysis
+        - played with Assembly4 + Fasteners + gmsh for finite element analysis (of a partly wall-mounted table for 6 Euroboxes)
         - in Manjaro I use the AppImage (v20) because components of the official repo version do not match (v19 VTK9 problem)
 - **Testing**:
     - std. unit-test library